JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 straightforward and universally accessible benchmark.
 For instance, the United States has a GDP (PPP) per capita of 86K USD, compared to India's 11K
 USD [according to the IMF](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(PPP)_per_capita).
 This suggests that submission fees for US institutions should be roughly 8 times higher than those for Indian institutions.
-In practice, this would mean Stanford pays 1,000 USD per submission, while IIT Delhi would pay 128 USD.
+Consider these illustrative examples:

+- An IIT Delhi submission scoring 6/10: The US base fee of 1000 USD is normalized to India, resulting in an adjusted base fee of 128 USD.
+Then it is halved due to scoring one point above the 5/10 baseline, resulting in a final fee of 64 USD.
+- A Stanford submission scoring 3/10: The US base fee of 1000 USD stays constant.
+Then it is doubled twice for scoring two points below the 5/10 baseline, resulting in a final fee of 4000 USD.

 However, for affluent organizations like Google, even a 1,000 USD fee is unlikely to influence their submission decisions.
 While we could consider implementing higher rates for wealthy companies, I believe there's limited downside to having them pay the standard US rate.
 This approach still helps subsidize submissions from less resourced institutions, and importantly, maintains industry engagement – which can lead to valuable sponsorship opportunities for the field.

+### Moderating Score-Based Component to Protect Student Interests

+Students responsible for lower-scoring submissions might face institutional consequences for incurring substantial costs to their university's budget due to exploding fees caused by the score-based component.
+This concern suggests we should consider moderating the score-based component by reducing both its magnitude and the multiplier effect.
+For instance, instead of halving or doubling the fee for each one-point difference, these adjustments could apply per two-point interval.

 ### Ensuring Review Quality in a Paid System